-Discover Scotland’s first National Trail
+Discover Scotland’s first National Hiking Trail

 The West Highland Way is particularly close to my heart – and not just because it runs pretty much past my front door!
-When we founded Walk Wild Scotland nearly 20 years ago we took some of our very first guest along parts of this route.
+When we founded Walk Wild Scotland nearly 20 years ago we took some of our very first guests along parts of this route.
 Since then I’ve enjoyed guiding dozens of small groups along its most scenic sections and walked the trail end to end myself – in all weathers.
 It’s such a fantastic introduction to the Scottish Highlands, so every year we always run at least a couple of tours along parts of this iconic route.

 Landscape, history and culture

 Opened in 1980, the West Highland Way was Scotland’s first National Trail and remains the most popular.
 It’s easy to see why.
 From pretty lochsides to open moorland, craggy mountain passes and peat bog wilderness, the Way’s 96 miles (154 km) encompass a tremendous variety of landscapes.
 But it’s not just the scenery that draws people back here again and again.
 The route is also steeped in Scottish history and culture.
 Some of the tracks are old Drovers Roads, the ancient routes that people used to drive their cattle to market.
 Elsewhere you follow parts of the Old Military Road, built by the Government to control rebellious Jacobites in the 18th century.
 Along the route you’ll also encounter a wealth of characters: Robert the Bruce, Rob Roy and Walter Scott’s ‘Lady of the Lake’ among them.
 It’s a heady mix.

 One of the great things about this hiking trip is that it is entirely accessible by public transport.
 The start and end points have regular trains from Glasgow and there are also four train stations along the route if you need to walk it in sections.
 It’s well served by bus services too.
 Plan your journey with Traveline Scotland.